Public ARTWORKS

 Note: Artists can research the history of the Williamsport Area and Lycoming County by contacting the Williamsport-Lycoming Chamber of Commerce, Taber Museum, and James V. Brown Library as key resources.

 The Riverwalk art display will be confined specifically to that portion of the Riverwalk (referred to as the "Sculpture Park") between the Carl E. Stotz Memorial Little League Bridge (formerly known as the Market Street Bridge) and Maynard Street Bridge on the north and south sides of the river.
-Artwork will not be placed on either bridge structure, as these bridges are owned by PennDOT, not the County of Lycoming.
+Artwork will not be placed on either bridge structure, as these bridges are owned by PennDOT, not Lycoming County.

 All art displays must be permanent and weather resistant and cannot pose public safety hazards.